karzanzrary/karzan/README.md

 Currently im studying on hack the box academy platform,right now im in section bug hunter that make me familiar and hands on practice in labs eg linux,directory,api,javascript...etc.

+##FREE TIME

+In my free time i play CTF challenges (capture the flag:Exercise for ethical hackers to think out of the box).in websites like :picogym,hacker101,htblabs, and im so interested int it because it gives you a variety of way to see stuff and it gives alots of catagory like reverse engineering , cryptography , forensics , binary exploitation ...etc and its funn.